Endrulis/Endrulis/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

+I am proactive and care about projects, skilled at problem-solving, generating ideas, tend to ask a lot of questions, and meticulous in maintaining attention to details.

 - 🚀 Started coding journey in 2017
 - 💻 Accumulated over 3000 hours of hands-on coding experience
 - 🔭 Currently working on various projects